slu-soc5050/Week-01/MarkDoc/basicMarkDocEx.md

 below:

           .  summarize price

               Variable |        Obs        Mean    Std.
 Dev.
 Min        Max
           -------------+---------------------------------------------------------
                  price |         74    6165.257    2949.496       3291      15906

 The mean of Price variable is 6165.26 and SD is 2949.496.
 Note that you only need to put the string in double quotes, if you wish to display **Scalars** within the text.
-Instea d, if you include local or global **Macros**, you can just type any text without botheri ng with the double quotations. . quietly log close markdoc
+Instead, if you include local or global **Macros**, you can just type any text without bothering with the double quotations.